DvorakPavel/adds-lab/README.md

 | `evidence/` | One folder per task — PowerShell transcripts, `dcdiag` and `repadmin` output, GPO and RSoP reports, LDIF exports |
 | `scripts/` | Reusable PowerShell.
 Commands run once stay inline in the note; anything run again lives here |

+Every note carries a **References** line listing the Microsoft Learn documentation the task was validated against.

+## Lab Tasks

+*Tasks are added here as they are completed.*